jcsmorais/open-exchange-rates-lib/README.md

 Documentation
 -------------
 At the moment there's not much documentation besides the one who's delivered with the code.
-Eitherway, you can check a few examples [here](http://github.com/jcsmorais/openexchangerates/wiki).
+Eitherway, you can check a few usage examples [here](https://github.com/jcsmorais/openexchangerates/wiki/Usage).

 Contributing